AdobeDocs/uix/src/pages/services/aem-universal-editor/api/properties-rails/index.md

 ## Limitation

 Each click on the icon corresponding to the panel will result in the re-rendering of that panel.
-The panel content is not cached and will be re-ren
+The panel content is not cached and will be re-rendered